MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/webautomation.md

 ---
 # Browser automation actions

 Browser automation actions enable users to interact with web applications and components through UI elements.
-UI elements describe uniquely the web components that the action is going to handle.
+Web UI elements aka Web elements describe uniquely the web components that the action is going to handle.

 To add a new UI element, select **Add UI element** through the deployed browser automation action or the UI elements pane of the flow designer.

 :::image type="content" source="media/webautomation/create-ui-element.png" alt-text="Screenshot of the options to create a new UI element.":::

-All web-related UI elements are specified by one or more CSS selectors that pinpoint the hierarchical structure of the component on the page.
+All web-related UI elements are specified by one or more CSS selectors - web selectors - that pinpoint the hierarchical structure of the component on the page.
 Selectors use the **>** notation to indicate that each element is contained within the element on its left.

-Although selectors are created automatically when adding UI elements, some particular scenarios need manually created selectors.
-When a custom selector is needed, you can edit an existing selector or build one from scratch.
+Although web selectors are created automatically when adding UI elements, some particular scenarios need manually created selectors.
+When a custom web selector is needed, you can edit an existing selector or build one from scratch.

 :::image type="content" source="media/webautomation/create-selector.png" alt-text="Screenshot of the options to edit and create selectors.":::

 To develop more dynamic web flows, replace the **Equals to** operators with other operators or regular expressions.
-Additionally, if the value of a selector's attribute depends on the results of previous actions, use variables instead of hard-coded values.
+Additionally, if the value of a web selector's attribute depends on the results of previous actions, use variables instead of hard-coded values.

 :::image type="content" source="media\webautomation\selector-operators.png" alt-text="Screenshot of the available operators in the selector builder.":::

 >[!NOTE]
-> To find more information about developing web flows and creating custom selectors, go to [Automate web flows](../automation-web.md) and [Build a custom selector](../build-custom-selectors.md).
+> To find more information about developing web flows and creating custom web selectors for Web elemements, go to [Automate web flows](../automation-web.md) and [Build a custom selector](../build-custom-selectors.md).

 ## <a name="extractdata"></a> Extract data from web page